unraid/docs/docs/unraid-os/getting-started/quick-install-guide.md

 [Unraid Connect](/connect/about.md) is a plugin for Unraid, available through Community applications.
 Using Unraid Connect you can manage all your server instances through a unified [Unraid Connect Dashboard](https://connect.myunraid.net/).

 Unraid connect uses your Unraid.net credentials for access management, while communicating with our cloud servers through a secure connection.
 For a better understanding of how we handle this, read the [Privacy section](../../connect/help.md#privacy) in our Unraid Connect documentation.

+### Getting help

+If you're struggling with some stage of the Unraid installation, check out our [Installation FAQ](../faq/installation.md)!